 Interstate natural gas pipelines are regulated by the Federal Energy Regulatory Commission (FERC).
 As such, FERC requires pipeline operators to obtain a federal Certificate of Public Convenience and Necessity, in addition to various state permits, before any pipeline facilities can be built.

 Williams submitted an application with the FERC for the Virginia Southside II project on March 23, 2015.
 The project was assigned Docket Number CP15-118.
-The project received an Environmental Assessment from FERC on May 13, 2016.
-To view, click here.
+The project was approved by FERC in July 2016.

 All documents and correspondence submitted to or issued by either the company or FERC regarding the proposed project can be accessed by referencing the project docket number (CP15-118) on the FERC website.